rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ```
 {% endcode %}

+This will run the simulation for 1000 ticks by default.
+You can configure this using the `-dst.ticks` flag.

 ### Expectations VS Reality

 So initially, I tested with a simple game that I asked AI to write.
 I was really excited because of all the hype around DST, like how it seemingly found all the bugs in [FoundationDB](https://www.foundationdb.org/).
 The first time I ran it, the test froze.
 When I reran it, it froze again!
-My DST has found my first bug!
+My DST has found its first bug!

 After some investigation, I found out that it was a bug in Cardinal's scheduler.
-It's a deadlock that happens only when the world is reset after an odd number of ticks.
+It's a deadlock that happens **only when the world is reset after an odd number of ticks**.
 A ridiculous bug!
 I probably would've caught this myself in local development, but the fact that the simulator caught it this fast was amazing.

 Then I ran the test again, a lot of times.
 Each iteration has a different seed and configuration.
 Nothing.
-Sometimes I get a bug, but it turned out to be a bug in the harness rather than Cardinal.
+Sometimes I get a bug, but most turned out to be bugs in the harness rather than Cardinal.
 I tried tuning the test configuration a little bit, but still nothing.
 At that point, I wasn't sure what was wrong.
 Was my harness too simple to find more bugs?
-Or was my code just bug-free?
+Or was my code just bug-free (highly unlikely)?
 Was it finding bugs but I didn't have the correct assertions to catch them?

 I don't know the answer.
 And it seems I wasn't the only one with this issue.
-I was watching the [BugBash Podcast episode](https://youtu.be/UHdPnubbzBI?si=8Ulo3BXc3x8a5Fr-) with the co-authors of [DDIA (2nd edition)](https://dataintensive.net/), and [Chris Riccomini](https://cnr.sh/) talked about his experience adding DST to [SlateDB](https://slatedb.io/).
+The other day, I was watching the [BugBash Podcast episode](https://youtu.be/UHdPnubbzBI?si=8Ulo3BXc3x8a5Fr-) with the co-authors of [DDIA (2nd edition)](https://dataintensive.net/), and [Chris Riccomini](https://cnr.sh/) talked about his experience adding DST to [SlateDB](https://slatedb.io/).
 He mentioned things like DST being high-investment but low-return, didn't explore that much state, and that it only found three known bugs.
 This matched perfectly with my (short) experience!

 Chris also mentioned that a better approach might be to apply DST on subcomponents much earlier in the process instead of going all in with full-system DST, which would've given more value much earlier.
 Coincidentally, this is what I did (if you count the model-based tests as DST), and it also aligns with my experience.
 I had caught several bugs from those tests.
 It's probably why my DST didn't catch many bugs, but that's just my wishful thinking.